uschtwill/re-employment-kraken/README.md

 ### Cumbersome Search Engines

 This crawler so far depends on search queries being settable via the URL path.
 It also helps if pagination is implemented in a standard way.
 Right now, from where I am standing, if it's a fancy search engine implementation, it's just not worth the time to write custom code just for that single case.

+### Search Results not Crawlable

+Some sites implement search result pagination in a non standard way.
+One such example is a site injecting the URL while running the click handler when clicking the "next page" button instead of just using a standard html link.
+This would need some extra effort to account for.
+Not today.

+In this case `re-employment-kraken` will only fetch the results from the first page.
+Depending on how narrow or broad the search queries are, this may or may not be a problem.

 ## Links